Battle of Shaho: Aftermath

 After two weeks of combat, the battle ended inconclusively strategically.
 Tactically, the Japanese had advanced 25 kilometers on the road to Mukden, but more importantly had blocked a major Russian counter-offense and effectively ended any hope of relieving the Siege of Port Arthur by land.
 Total Russian casualties totaled 41,350, including 11,000 killed, captured or missing in action.
 Japanese casualties totaled 20,345 casualties, with only 4,000 killed or missing.

 Despite the failure of the Russian offense, Kuropatkin used his recapture of One-Tree Hill from the Japanese as an excuse to send a telegram to the Tsar proclaiming a Russian victory in the battle.
-On 25 October, he was rewarded when the Tsar removed Alexeyev from command, and assigned full military command of Russian forces to Kuropatkin.
+On 25 October, he was rewarded when the Tsar removed Yevgeni Alexeyev from command, and assigned full military command of Russian forces to Kuropatkin.

 Despite opportunities created with the opening of the Trans-Siberian Railway, Kuropatkin was unwilling to carry on regardless of casualties.
 On the other hand, the Japanese were unable to take advantage of the situation, and the Japanese advance on Mukden was paused, as both sides dug in to prepare for the next confrontation at the Battle of Sandepu (Heikoutai).